Managing someone else's finances

 • Photo identification and proof of address (e.g. utility bill) for your attorney or person you're authorising.
 Here's a full list of acceptable ID.

-• For a Power of Attorney/ Enduring Power of Attorney, the original document from the lawyer, or a certified copy (certified by a solicitor or Notary Public).
+• For a Standard Power of Attorney, or Enduring Power of Attorney, the original document from the lawyer, or a certified copy (certified by a solicitor or Notary Public).

 • For an Enduring Power of Attorney structured to take effect upon becoming mentally incapable, a medical certificate or Family Court order stating that the donor is mentally incapable is required to activate it.